Xetera/ghost-cursor/README.md

 #### `installMouseHelper(page: Page): Promise<void>`

-Installs a mouse helper on the page.
-Makes pointer visible.
-Can be done in the `GhostCursor` initialization as well.
+Installs a mouse helper on the page, making the pointer visible.
+Gets executed in the `GhostCursor` initialization when passing `visible=true`.
 Use for debugging only.

 #### `getRandomPagePoint(page: Page): Promise<Vector>`